prathish152006/Attenuation-Measurement-2.5-GB-10-GB/README.md

 - **Summary Table** for each simulation:
   | Fiber Length (km) | Received Power (dBm) | Q Factor | BER |
   |-------------------|-----------------------|----------|-----|

+  ### DESCRIPTION:
+Attenuation measurement at 2.5 Gbps and 10 Gbps evaluates the optical power loss in a fiber due to absorption, scattering, and connection losses.
+This measured attenuation determines the attenuation-limited fiber length, which is the maximum distance the signal can travel while still maintaining sufficient power at the receiver for reliable communication.

 - **Written Summary** of observations and explanations of differences.